 Among the treasures Christopher Columbus brought back from the New World was a bushy plant whose fiery fruit tasted to him like black pepper.
 This fruit became wildly popular in Spainand before long, people were calling them peppers, though in fact they're not related to the source of black pepper, Piper nigrum (a vining plant native to India).
 Most New World peppers are varieties and selections of Capsicum annuum.
 The Tabasco pepper derives from C. frutescens.

-Attractive, shrubby plants range from less than a foot high to 4 ft. tall, depending on selection; some are attractive enough to be used as ornamentals.
+Attractive, shrubby plants range from less than a foot high to 4 feet tall, depending on selection; some are attractive enough to be used as ornamentals.
 Edible peppers are divided into two basic categories, sweet and hot, according to the amount of capsaicin (the substance that causes the heat) they contain.
 One way to measure a pepper's heat level is by Scoville units (SU), which were developed through extensive taste tests.
 Sweet bell peppers, for example, are rated at 0 SU and can easily be eaten wholebut do the same with a volcanic 'Habanero' (rated at up to 600,000 SU) or 'Bhut Jolokia' (1 million SU), and your hair will catch fire.

 Sweet peppers are ready to pick when they have reached good size (like those you see in markets).
 Pimientos should be picked only when red-ripe, but you can pick other sweet types green or ripe (red, yellow, orange, or purple, depending on the selection).
 The flavor typically sweetens as the fruit ripens.
 Pick hot peppers when they are fully ripe.
 Possible pests include aphids, whiteflies, cutworms, hornworms, stinkbugs, and Colorado potato beetles.